- This event has passed.

 Encouraging EL students to practice language skills at school and at home can improve their chances of success.
 Educators can lead the way using evidence-based classroom strategies to foster a welcoming environment for language development.

-In this edWebinar, we will provide practical solutions to encourage and support students to speak—and speak often.
+In this edWebinar, learn practical solutions to encourage and support students to speak—and speak often.
 We invite attendees to join in the discussion of practical ways to address these issues and to better support ELs in speaking in and out of the classroom.

-This presentation will be of interest to educators, administrators, district decision makers, curriculum directors, and anyone who works with ELL students.
-There will be time for questions at the end of the edWebinar.
+This recorded presentation will be of interest to educators, administrators, district decision makers, curriculum directors, and anyone who works with ELL students.

 About the Presenters